Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

 ### 3. Standardized Company Names

 Extra spaces in company names can cause the same company to appear as different categories during analysis.

-I removed unnecessary spaces using:
+So, I removed unnecessary spaces using:

 ```sql
 UPDATE layoffs_staging2
 SET company = TRIM(company);
 ```

----

 ### 4. Standardized Industry Categories

 I inspected the distinct industry values to identify inconsistencies.

-For example, multiple industry labels beginning with **Crypto** were standardized into one category:
+For example, multiple industry labels beginning with **Crypto** were standardized into one category, instead of having some of them labelled "Cryptocurrency" and some labelled "Crypto":

 ```sql
 UPDATE layoffs_staging2